leanprover-community/mathlib3/docs/extras/conv.md

-# The converter tactic mode
+# The conversion tactic mode

-Inside a tactic block, one can use the keyword `conv` to enter converter mode.
+Inside a tactic block, one can use the keyword `conv` to enter conversion mode.
 This mode allows to travel inside assumptions and goals, even inside `λ` binders in them, to apply rewriting or simplifying steps.